Lakeside and Haverthwaite Railway: Self-powered diesel crane

 Not a locomotive in the traditional sense but is capable of, and has been used for, limited shunting operations.

 Diesel locomotives formerly at the railway

 The list of locomotives below contains those currently identified as having been resident at Haverthwaite in the past.
 It is, in all probability, not an exhaustive list.

 Rolling stock

 Coaches

 Information below derived from the Lakeside and Haverthwaite Railway Visitors Guide sixth edition.

 Wagons

-There are a selection of assorted goods vehicles, many of which are used for maintenance work along the line.
+There are a selection of assorted goods vehicles.